Signed in as:

 filler@godaddy.com

 Menopause is more than hot flashes.
-Brain fog, fatigue, and many other symptoms are real too.
+Brain fog, fatigue, sleep changes, and many other symptoms are real too.

 This is a space to explore menopause with care, guidance, and support.
 Every step forward is powered by knowledge, and heart.